muratk5n/thirdwave/en/README.md

 ---

-Jane's Defense: "Australia will buy more than 100 tanks and armoured vehicles from the US for $3.5 billion, defence minister Peter Dutton says."
+Jane's Defense: "Australia will buy more than 100 tanks and armoured vehicles from the US for $3.5 billion, [says] defence minister."

 ---